augustogoncalves/model.derivative-csharp.webapi-viewer.sample/README.md

       HttpStatusCode res = await newObject.Translate(new SVFOutput[] { SVFOutput.Views3d, SVFOutput.Views2d });
       // now this newObject is ready for Viewer
 ```

+# Know issues

+The **ASPNET.webapi** project is adding reference to Newtonsoft.Json library due a dependency from another library (jsTree), but this is not required and cause a conflict of versions.
+If it happens, you can safely remove this reference (from ASPNET.webapi project).

 # License